asif2369/Bootstrap-4-Boilerplate/README.md

 ## Getting Started

 This template has a minimal responsive navbar and animated hamburger icon for mobile version.
+Bootstrap files are added locally.
 You can use this template to start your HTML project quickly.
 More components will be added soon.

 ## Technologies used: